nyorain/tokonoma/docs/notes.md

 - Re-enable Werror
 - Fix all meson errors
 - Make sure to use TKN_BASE_DIR instead of hardcoding asset paths
-- Remove most of the external/libs/ stuff.
+- Remove the remaining external/libs/ stuff.
   Include them as meson subprojects instead.
-  Box2D has meson build files, for speex and cubeb i probably have to create them myself.
+  Box2D has a meson wrap, use it.
-  	- Not sure if the current solution of seperating speex and cubeb is optimal.
-Cubeb already has the speex symbols, just doesn't export them.
-Probably best to combine them.
+- Make sure to include SSE and Neon in the speex build currently probably not included due to config
-	- Also make sure to include SSE and Neon in the speex build currently probably not included due to config
+  (in own meson.build of cubeb)
 - Fix turbojpeg dep on non-linux platforms
 	- either write own meson.build and include as subproject (couldn't find meson wrap) or fall back to libjpeg instead.